-Around 1 million animal and plant species are now threatened with extinction, many within decades—more than ever before in human history.
-The finding is from a landmark report from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) released this May at the seventh session of the IPBES Plenary in Paris.
+Around 1 million animal and plant species are now threatened with extinction.
+Many of these extinctions are predicted to occur within decades—more than ever before in human history, according to a landmark report from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) released in May 2019 at the seventh session of the IPBES Plenary in Paris.

-The report is the most comprehensive ever completed and the first of its kind built on the Millennium Ecosystem Assessment of 2005, introducing innovative ways of evaluating evidence.
+The report is the most comprehensive ever completed and the first of its kind built on the Millennium Ecosystem Assessment of 2005, which introduced innovative ways to evaluate evidence.
 Compiled by 145 expert authors from 50 countries over the past three years, with input from another 310 contributing authors, the report assesses changes over the past five decades, providing a comprehensive picture of the relationship between economic development pathways and their impacts on nature.
 It also offers a range of scenarios for the coming decades.

 Among our planet’s 8 million species, extinction is as much a part of the natural process of the planet as species adaptations.
 In fact, 99% of all species that ever lived on the planet are now gone.
 However, it is the current pace of the extinctions which is alarming.
 The report warns that the current rate of species extinction is 100 to 10,000 times the regular pace of Mother Nature, and it is accelerating.
 Humans are not only living through the sixth mass extinction but are also provoking it.